jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

     - Force-based ordering

         - Shapes and lines being driven into position by certain forces.
-        - \> Perhaps with an invisible springs algorithm you can animate everything to equilibrium and you might not might worry about calculating the exact optimal position.
+        - \> Perhaps with an invisible springs algorithm you can animate everything to equilibrium and you might not worry about calculating the exact optimal position.
         - \> Force-based ordering and sequence order unfortunately might contradict.

     - Sequence order